alper/alpernl/content/posts/week-332/index.md

 [![Berlin Projects](http://farm8.staticflickr.com/7312/9361774494_f0244cbdc3_z.jpg)](http://www.flickr.com/photos/alper/9361774494/ "Berlin Projects by illustir, on Flickr")[![Tsukemen Ramen](http://farm8.staticflickr.com/7395/9361831118_0c2cc3ebdf_z.jpg)](http://www.flickr.com/photos/alper/9361831118/ "Tsukemen Ramen by illustir, on Flickr")

 During the flight I also managed to spill coffee both over my clothes and my laptop and that was all before I even arrived in Munich.
 That was a rather terrible start of a day that turned out very well.
-That evening we celebrated our success with a Tsukemen ramen at a local Munich ramen joint ((Who knew that Munich even had ramen places let alone a ramen place that serves an interpretation of tsukemen!?)).
+That evening we celebrated our success with a Tsukemen ramen at a local Munich ramen joint [^1].

 [![Weißwurst](http://farm4.staticflickr.com/3699/9380870454_6813f1d542_z.jpg)](http://www.flickr.com/photos/alper/9380870454/ "Weißwurst by illustir, on Flickr")